akhenakh/sshjump/README.md

 ![SSH Jump kangaroo logo](img/sshjump512.png?raw=true "SSH Jump logo")

+## Why?
+- You don't want to give Kubernetes API access to your users for the sole purpose of TCP forward, provisioning a new user with SSHjump is basically adding a user and a key.
+- Your Kubernetes cluster may not have its API exposed publically, as a good security measure, attack surface is lowered by just exposing SSHJump access.

 ## Usage

-Use SSH local forward to forward any ports from the cluster:
+Use regular SSH local forward to forward any ports from the cluster, providing the namespace and services/pods in the address:

 ```sh
 ssh -L8080:argocd.argocd-server:8080 -p 2222 myk8s.cluster.domain.tld